 mental illness.

-NAMI (National Alliance on Mental Illness) is the largest grassroots mental health organization in the U.S., working to support
+NAMI (National Alliance on Mental Illness) is the largest grassroots mental health organization in the U.S., working to support and advocate for

 those affected